These Are the Mushrooms With the Most Protein

 This is a very common mushroom and can be found in many restaurants as an entree item on the menu.
 They can be found in most supermarkets and compared to some of the other mushrooms on this list are more cost efficient.

-In addition to the 5% protein, Portabello mushrooms contains riboflavin, niacin, B5 and selenium 10.
-Their benefits are outstanding from fighting inflammation and lowering the risk of cancer.
+In addition to the 5% protein, Portabello mushrooms contains riboflavin, niacin, B5 and selenium9.
 Their enormous size makes it a popular alternative to meat without the added calories, sodium and unhealthy fat.
-A 100 gram serving of them contains 11 the following:

 • Protein: 5% DV